nonbhoward/qbit_tools/README.md

-### as of 2021-03-31 current status of main branch is not-functional with severe bugs
+### as of 2021-04-03 current status of main branch is functional with minor bugs
 ### use release version 0.1 for stable experience until new version is released

 # a brief project summary follows